 Sometimes the cheapest alternative of all is finding a well-maintained Nigerian used vehicle to buy.
-Many owners will sell either for reasons of the slow economy, lack of parking space, desire to buy a newer model, or for reasons of travel or health.
+Many owners will sell either for reasons of the slow economy, lack of parking space, desire to buy a newer model or for reasons of travel or health.
 Some also want to get rid of a problematic vehicle, so make sure you cover all the bases.
-Nigerian used cars, depending on the model, may be as low as ₦150,000 or as high as ₦2,000,000, or even higher.
+Nigerian used cars, depending on the model, could be as low as ₦150,000 or as high as ₦2,000,000, or even higher.
 Make sure the car was properly documented before you buy, as well as making other necessary checks.

 You could get a great bargain just around the corner in your neighborhood

 Getting a cheap car in Nigeria is also possible through the auction system.
 Auction systems are divided into online and offline auctions.